Claudine Barretto: Comeback, TV5 (2015–2017)

 Barretto made a major big screen comeback in 2015 starring in the Star Cinema movie Etiquette for Mistresses alongside Kim Chiu, Iza Calzado, Cheena Crab, Kris Aquino and directed by Chito S. Roño.
 Despite the controversy of the film, it was acclaimed critically and was a box-office hit.
 Claudine also marks her first appearance on Maalaala Mo Kaya after more than 20 years, in an episode titled "Itak/Bolo" which aired in October of the same year.

-In 2016, she joined TV5 Network and starred in the television drama series Bakit Manipis ang Ulap? which was directed by Joel Lamangan and co-starring Diether Ocampo, Meg Imperial, and Cesar Montano.
+In 2016, she joined TV5 and starred in the television drama series Bakit Manipis ang Ulap? which was directed by Joel Lamangan and co-starring Diether Ocampo, Meg Imperial, and Cesar Montano.
 That same year she appeared in another MMK episode titled "Luneta Park" which aired in December.

 In 2017, she made her first ever appearance at the Star Magic Ball, since she left ABS-CBN in 2009.

 In 2020, she signed a management contract with ALV Talent Circuit.

+Second comeback: GMA Network (2017-present)

-In 2022, she made a comeback acting on GMA Network through leading appearance at Wish Ko Lang.
-She lead two episode of the said show which both won in television ratings.
+In 2022, she made a television comeback on GMA Network through leading appearance in Wish Ko Lang.
+She led two episode of the said show for anniversary which both won in television ratings.

+In 2023, Barretto starred in Lovers & Liars aired on GMA Network beating rival show in NUTAM ratings.

 Personal life

-Claudine Margaret Castelo Barretto was born on July 20, 1979, in Manila, Philippines.
-She is the youngest of seven children born to Miguel and Estrella "Inday" Barretto.
-Claudine has two sisters who are also actresses: Gretchen Barretto and Marjorie Barretto.

-In March 2002, a month after the box-office success of their movie Got 2 Believe, Barretto lost her on-screen and real-life partner of four years, Rico Yan.
-The actor died of acute hemorrhagic pancreatitis and his death was considered one of the most shocking in Philippine showbiz.
+In March 2002, a month after the box-office success of their movie Got 2 Believe, Barretto's on-screen and real-life partner of four years, Rico Yan, died of acute hemorrhagic pancreatitis.

-Barretto married actor Raymart Santiago on March 27, 2006, but was annulled in 2013.
-They had two children, Sabina and Santino Santiago.
-In 2015, she adopted a child and named her Quia Barretto.
+Barretto married actor Raymart Santiago on March 27, 2006, but annulment proceedings had been initiated in 2013.
+In 2015, she adopted three children, and has one child with Santiago.

-In 2013, Claudine and sisters Marjorie and Gretchen were involved in a highly publicized feud between them and their family.
-In February 2019, Claudine reconciled with Gretchen.

 On October 7, 2021, Claudine formalized her bid to run as a city councilor for Olongapo City in the 2022 elections under the PDP–Laban political party.
 On April 12, 2022, Claudine expressed her support for presidential candidate Bongbong Marcos in the elections.
+She failed to get elected as councilor.

+In 2025, Barretto was hospitalized for depression and revealed that she admitted herself to a rehabilitation facility due to post-traumatic stress disorder.

+Legacy

+Robert Requinta of Manila Bulletin featured two of Barretto's iconic lines from classic films Soltera (1999) & Milan (2004) on their list of "28 memorable movie lines that will make you fall in love or cry".
+Estoisa-Koo and Anarcon of Pep PH also made a list of "10 Famous Lines from Filipino Teleseryes" where her confrontation scene with Angelica Panganiban landed a spot from the 2008 hit series, Iisa Pa Lamang.
+In 2018, Nadine Lustre paid homage and recreated one of Barretto's most iconic advertisement for the clothing line Folded & Hung.
+Barretto's work has influenced younger artists, including Mariel Rodriguez, Kim Chiu, Rita Daniela, Julia Barretto and others.